-CPOM uses radar altimeter data from the ERS-1, ERS-2, Envisat and CryoSat-2 satellite missions to investigate ongoing changes in the Earth’s land ice masses, focusing on Antarctica, Greenland and the Arctic ice caps.
+CPOM uses radar altimetry to investigate ongoing changes in the Earth’s land ice masses, focusing on Antarctica and Greenland.

 Observing how these ice masses are changing is critical because it tells us how ice melt is affecting global sea levels, and also allows us to investigate, and better understand, how climate change is affecting these vast, yet remote, ice bodies.